josh-rdc/grocery-detection-segmentation-webapp/README.md

 For more details on model parameters and performance benchmarks (e.g., on the COCO dataset), visit the [Ultralytics YOLO11 Model Card](https://docs.ultralytics.com/models/yolo11).

+### Model Training
+Models are trained on NVIDIA A100-SXM4-40GB GPU.
+Training time ranges from ~1 to 10 hours depending on the model variation and configuration.

 ## Installing Locally